bouncingleaf/angular-questions/README.md

 # questions

 ## What is this?
+This is a questions-processing app as an exercise for Pluralsight. :)

-This is an app based on the application built during the Pluralsight course "Building a full stack app with React and Express". https://app.pluralsight.com/library/courses/react-express-full-stack-app-building
+I originally wrote an app based on the application built during the Pluralsight course "Building a full stack app with React and Express". https://app.pluralsight.com/library/courses/react-express-full-stack-app-building

-Why did I choose to take a Pluralsight course and use that as the foundation for an application?
-I have written a back end with Express before (the flashcards app on github.com/bouncingleaf).
-I have written a full stack application using an Angular front end and a proprietary back end (at work).
-I've just never had the chance to connect Express and MongoDB with Angular.

 My intent was to just go through the tutorial, pick up the information about how to connect the front and back end, maybe learn a little about authentication, and then move on.

-I really should have known that I was a) going to love learning React too much to give that up, and b) going to run into some completely bizarre bug at the last moment that would derail me for several days (see "Node, NPM, and Heroku" at the end of this document).
+I really should have known that I was a) going to love learning React too much to give that up, and b) going to run into some completely bizarre bug that would derail me for several days.

+Eventually I gave up and rewrote the entire application in Angular.

 This README includes:

 * Requirements for running locally
-* An overview of the structure of the application
 * Assumptions
 * Limitations and known issues
 * Packages used, and why